ChrisRAoW/mautic-rss-to-email-bundle/README.md

 ## [Installation](id:installation)

 1. Download the plugin from github
-2. Move / Upload folder to the plugins directory
+2. Move / Upload folder to the plugins directory.
+Name the folder `MauticRssToEmailBundle`
 3. In the Mautic GUI, go to the gear and then to Plugins.
 4. Click on the "Install/Upgrade Plugins" button
 5. You should now see the "Rss To Email" in your list of plugins.